-Fibrosarcoma of the chest wall refers to a malignant tumour arising from the chest wall.
+Fibrosarcoma of the chest wall refers to a malignant tumor arising from the chest wall.

 It typically presents in adults, although the age range of presentation is wide.
 It rarely occurs as a congenital form in infants and children 2.

 In the thorax, fibrosarcomas usually occur in the soft tissues of the chest wall.
-There is often internal necrosis and haemorrhage.
+There is often internal necrosis and hemorrhage.